rosenhouse/tubes/README.md

 ## Goals
 - Automate as much as possible
-- Require minimal human configuration
+- Minimize required human configuration
 - Ease common existing workflows, don't try to replace them
-- Dev environments should be disposable.
-Make that easy & secure.
+- Encourage disposability of environments

 ## What it does today